pablotron/pwasm/README.md

 Usage:
   pwasm <command> [args]

+Module Commands:
+  cat: Extract data for a custom section from a WASM file.
+  customs: List custom sections in a WASM file.
+  exports: List exports in a WASM file.
+  imports: List imports in a WASM file.
+  wat: Convert one or more WASM files to WAT files.

-Commands:
+Other Commands:
   help: Show help.
-Use "help <command>" for help on a command.
   test: Run tests.

-  wat: Convert one or more WASM files to WAT files.
-  list-custom: List custom sections in WASM file.
-  cat-custom: Extract custom section from WASM file.
-  exports: List exports in a WASM file.
-  imports: List imports in a WASM file.
+Use "help <command>" for more details on a specific command.
 ```

 ### Examples